bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Proficiency-In-Under-15-Minutes.md

                OF=/var/my-backup-$(date +%Y%m%d).tgz
                tar -cZf $OF /home/me/

 > This script introduces another thing.
 First of all, you should be familiarized with the variable creation and assignation on line 2.
-Notice the expression '$(date +%Y%m%d)'.
-If you run the script you'll notice that it runs the command inside the parenthesis, capturing its output.
+Notice the expression ‘$(date +%Y%m%d)’.
+If you run the script you’ll notice that it runs the command inside the parenthesis, capturing its output.

 > Notice that in this script, the output filename will be different every day, due to the format switch to the date command(+%Y%m%d).
 You can change this by specifying a different format.

 **examples**:

-_echo ls_
+*echo ls*

-_echo $(ls)_
+*echo $(ls)*

 ### Local variables

-Local variables can be created by using the keyword _local_.
+Local variables can be created by using the keyword *local*.

     #!/bin/bash
                     HELLO=Hello